abhishek1605/news-application-react-native/README.md

 ## Features

-* Display top news articles from various sources
+* Presenting curated top news articles from a wide range of sources.
-* View news in both Arabic and English
+* Offering multilingual news viewing options in both Arabic and English languages.
-* Light and Dark theme functionality
+* Providing users with the flexibility to switch between light and dark themes as per their preference.
-* optimized News Listing with efficient scrolling.
+* Delivering an optimized news listing interface with smooth and efficient scrolling functionality.
-* Fetching news for multiple Topics.
+* Fetching relevant news content based on user-selected topics like Apple, Meta, and more.
-* Filter functionality for language, and from date.
+* Offering filter functionality that allows users to refine their news search by language and date range selection.
-* sorting functionality based on published at, popularity and relevancy
+* Enabling users to sort news articles based on their published date, popularity, and relevancy to their search criteria.
-* View Full news in a webView
+* Providing a Full news view experience within the application through an integrated webView.

+## Key Performance Points:

+* Used `PanGestureHandler` from `react-native-gesture-handler` to implement swipe-up transition on initial language selection screen which provides a smooth and responsive transition animation.
+* The code is using `useWindowDimensions` from `react-native` to get the height of the screen which improves performance by setting the view based on screen height.
+* Utilize the ref attribute to enhance navigation and interaction with the FlatList component.
+* Improve performance by utilizing the keyExtractor attribute to specify a unique identifier for each item in the list.
+* Enhance performance by using the `removeClippedSubviews` attribute to unmount components when they are not visible on the screen.
+* Improve performance and reduce the initial render time by specifying a lower value for `initialNumToRender` attribute.
+* Optimize rendering efficiency by specifying a lower value for `maxToRenderPerBatch` attribute.
+* Further optimize rendering performance by increasing the value of the `updateCellsBatchingPeriod` attribute.
+* Improve performance by setting the `windowSize` attribute to specify how many items should be rendered outside of the visible area.
+* Wrapping the newsCard component inside `React.memo` to improve performance by avoiding unnecessary re-renders of the component.

-## Application Screenshot - Dark Mode (Englisht)
+## Application Screenshot - Dark Mode (English)

 <div style={{display: "flex"}>
   <img src="/screenshots/language-select-screen-dark.png" alt="Screenshot" width="200" height="400">